 Barbell hack squats provide an alternative option to those looking for a little variation in their leg workouts.
 They’re great for quad development and the core, and present a slightly different challenge than traditional barbell squats.

 They’re also a great option for those without access to a squat rack or a smith machine.
-If you’re squatting a decent weight it’s pretty challenging to get the bar up on your shoulders, not to mention pretty unsafe if you can’t finish a rep. The barbell hack squat allows you to load up the bar without having to worry about injuring yourself.
+If you’re squatting a decent weight it’s quite challenging to get the bar up on your shoulders, not to mention pretty unsafe if you can’t finish a rep. The barbell hack squat allows you to load up the bar without having to worry about injuring yourself.